GroovinChip/groovin_widgets/README.md

 ListTile so that you can add a subtitle and adjust the border radius of the InkWell the tile is contained in.

+As of version 1.2.1 of this library, this widget's default trailing icon will have a set color of Colors.grey.
+This icon color is open to customization via the parameter `defaultTrailingIconColor`.

 Example images:
 - Wrapped in Material with 2.0 elevation, not expanded:
 ![Alt text](https://i.imgur.com/UoBiGbt.png)